 It’s hard to believe that it was over two years ago when we first started to get in shape for our first runDisney event!
 Now we’re back to it as we have sort of fallen out of shape in the last couple of years.
 We want to get fit for Disney again and have a new idea about which we are really excited (scroll down to the Fitbit Community Motivation section for that) that we think might help both us and you.
 If you’ve already read this post before, go right to that section, as the rest of this post consisted of our original ideas…

 At first, we had no idea how to get fit for running.
 We both used to be pretty fit, and I’ve gone running for short distances before, so I have a basic idea, but that’s about it.
-However, with a little research and after talking to some friends who run and re-listening to WDW Today Podcast episodes devoted to the topic of Disney marathons, we think we’ve developed a pretty good plan of attack that will have us first getting in shape, in general, and then start us training for the race.
+However, with a little research and after talking to some friends who run and re-listening to podcast episodes devoted to the topic of Disney marathons, we think we’ve developed a pretty good plan of attack that will have us first getting in shape, in general, and then start us training for the race.
 Not a bad plan for us to get in shape, in general, as I really enjoy water parks, and I don’t want to be too embarrassed to head to Typhoon Lagoon or Blizzard Beach!